 SELECT * FROM items;

-If we store a value whose accuracy overtakes the declared precision, PostgreSQL raises an error which is shown in the example:
+If we store a value whose accuracy exceeds the declared precision, PostgreSQL raises an error, which is shown in the example:

 INSERT INTO items (name, price)